-standards.
-We published our most recent assessment on 24th June 2022, while this Quality Account was in production.
-Our organisation code is 8A784 follow when things go wrong with care and treatment, including informing people about the incident, providing reasonable support, truthful information, and an apology.
+The Duty of Candour was established under Regulation 20 of the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 and requires providers to be open and transparent with people who use our services.
+It also sets out some specific requirements we must follow when things go wrong with care and treatment, including informing people about the incident, providing reasonable support, truthful information, and an apology.
 St Helena introduced a Duty of Candour policy during 2016-17 and this approach, along with the Being Open principles, is also incorporated into our incident and complaints policies and training.
 Duty of Candour is also a mandatory section of our incident reporting form, ensuring that all staff reporting an incident must address the issue and report what they have told the patient or carer.
 This also allows us to audit compliance, if necessary.